JEdward7777/Pinokio/banana-gym/README.md

-This repository contains a PIP package which is an OpenAI environment for simulating an enironment in which potatos get sold.
+This repository contains a PIP package which is an OpenAI environment for simulating an enironment in which bananas get sold.

 ## Installation